avinashyadav16/JavaScript.info/02_Code_Structure.md

-# 🧱 JavaScript Code Structure
+# CHAPTER 02: 🧱 JavaScript Code Structure

 The building blocks of code.